Does Intuition Equal Bias?

 Favoring the Familiar

-Human beings have a tendency to gravitate to the path of least resistance.
-And why not, it seems a more efficient method to accomplish our goals but the outcomes may not always be the best.
-The term “work smarter, not harder” comes to mind but make sure you know which is the smarter way vs the harder way.
+Human beings tend to gravitate to the path of least resistance.
+And why not?
+It seems a more efficient method to accomplish our goals, but the outcomes may not always be the best.
+The term “work smarter, not harder” comes to mind but make sure you know which is the smarter way vs. the harder way.
 Our brains’ tendency to favor the familiar hinders our ability to make objective decisions, posing an apparent problem.
 When what is familiar is accepted as good, there is little room for new, different, or diverse.
 Following one’s intuition seems like it would be the smarter way to work – but is it?
-In the long run it may be harder when you have to change.
+In the long run, it may be harder when you have to change.

-Because a candidate looks, sounds or acts different than a past or current employee says little about their competencies or fit for a role.
+Because a candidate looks, sounds, or acts differently than a past or current employee says little about their competencies or fit for a role.
 For the same reason, evaluating candidates based on familiarity with a school, hometown, or previous employer is also misguided.
 Following our intuition can lead us to make decisions based on nothing more than our biases.

 We Can’t Do it Alone

 The truth is, we cannot be objective observers, nor can we see everything with fresh eyes.
-Whether we like it or not, we are influenced by our past experiences, and we each bring preferences to the table.
+Whether we like it or not, our past experiences influence us, and we each bring preferences to the table.

 Intuition and heuristics attempt to conserve our time and mental energy, but unchecked can be counterproductive.
 Hiring based on intuition subjects candidates to our unconscious biases.